Reviewing Novus Therapeutics Inc. (NVUS)'s and Merrimack Pharmaceuticals Inc. (NASDAQ:MACK)'s results | New Business Observer

-As Biotechnology businesses, Novus Therapeutics Inc. (NASDAQ:NVUS) and Merrimack Pharmaceuticals Inc. (NASDAQ:MACK), are affected by compare.
-This especially applies to their analyst recommendations, profitability, risk, dividends, earnings and valuation, institutional ownership.
+As Biotechnology companies, Novus Therapeutics Inc. (NASDAQ:NVUS) and Merrimack Pharmaceuticals Inc. (NASDAQ:MACK) are our subject to compare.
+And more specifically their risk, analyst recommendations, profitability, institutional ownership, dividends, earnings and valuation.

 Valuation & Earnings